THE FOOD THAT MAKES AMERICA GREAT!

 The Wood Ranch in Agoura Hills opened in 1995.
 Two years later, the company opened in Camarillo, right off the 101 north.

 “Camarillo was a little more of a risk,” Anders says.
 “The population wasn’t as big there, but we knew it would grow and we felt it would be good to be there and grow with the community.”

 In 1992, Ofer and Eric created Wood Ranch BBQ & Grill in Moorpark, CA. The restaurant, relatively small by today’s standards, became a great success in serving a community starving for good food and someplace to relax.
 Today, there are 15 Wood Ranch and 2 WR Kitchen & Bar restaurants serving Southern California.

 ABOUT THE CO-FOUNDERS

 Eric was born in Silver Spring, MD, and moved to California in 1986 to work in the restaurant business.
 Eric attended UCLA’s Anderson School of Business and earned his MBA in 1991.
 Eric met Ofer Shemtov while working at a local Los Angeles restaurant.
 That is where the idea for Wood Ranch BBQ & Grill was formed.
-Eric is the father of two children.
+Eric is is married and the father of three children.

 Ofer was born in Jerusalem, Israel, and moved to California in 1985 to work with family in the restaurant business.
 Ofer decided California was the place he ought to be, so he set off to find his own opportunities.
 After Ofer and Eric met and decided to open Wood Ranch, Ofer found the first location in Moorpark, CA, opening there in 1992.
 Ofer is married and has three children.